 After consulting with the Planning Division regarding parking and lot coverage, design and preparation of plans may begin.

 The City requires three complete sets of plans be submitted for review.
 A set of plans consists of:

 - Energy calculations

 Three complete sets of plans are to be submitted.
 This enables all City divisions and departments to review the plans simultaneously, thereby saving you time.
 The minimum paper size for plans is to be 11 inches by 17 inches or larger.
-Sample floor and plot plans are attached (see pages 9 and 10).
+Images of sample floor and plot plans are available in the last tab on this page.

 The City does not require plans be prepared by an architect or engineer in most cases.
 This includes: